 The program currently has significant strength in several topic areas of psychology, including basic and applied areas of cognitive science, child development, developmental disabilities, hearing, learning, memory, neuroscience, perception, and vision.
-More detailed information can be found on the websites of individual members of the facultyhttp://www.louisville.edu/a-s/psychology/content/faculty.html.
+More detailed information can be found on the websites of individual members of the Faculty.